jtcriswell/SVA/README.md

   - cd usr/src

   - patch -p0 < ../../freebsd9_patch_r15130

-o If you do not have write access to /usr/obj, create a directory for storing object files created during the kernel build and set the MAKEOBJDIRPREFIX variable to refer to this directory:

-  - cd $SRC_ROOT ; mkdir obj

-  - MAKEOBJDIRPREFIX=$SRC_ROOT/obj

 o Build the kernel, setting INSTKERNNAME to the name of the kernel